|Resident -- per credit hour1||$215|

 Mini-terms and courses with unusual beginning and ending dates may have different reduction dates.
 It is the students' responsibility to verify dates with Student Accounts or the Registrars' Office prior to withdrawing.

 The University offers a limited number of graduate assistantships through its academic departments and administrative offices.
-Inquiries regarding assistantships should be directed to the Dean of Graduate College.
+Inquiries regarding assistantships should be directed to the Graduate College webpage.
 Applications can be found online at http://www.atu.edu/gradcollege/forms/ga_form1.htm.
 The Graduate College will accept and forward all applications for assistantships to the appropriate program director or supervisor.
-To ensure timely consideration, please submit all material by November 1st for spring position, and by April 1st for the following fall term.
+Available assistantships will be posted and updated accordingly throughout the academic year.
+Student inquiries regarding specific positions should be directed to the Graduate College.
+Additionally, it is the responsibility of the applicant to pursue possible positions through the Graduate College and posted openings.

 A graduate student holding an assistantship appointment does part-time work for the University as determined by the department or office involved.
-A student receiving an assistantship may take a maximum of nine hours and a minimum of six hours of course work per semester.
-During each summer term, the student may take a maximum of six hours and a minimum of three hours.
-Total tuition waivers for a graduate assistant may not exceed 18 hours for the period July 1 to June 30.
-Exceptions may be made upon the approval of the appropriate program director and the Dean of Graduate College.
+A student receiving an assistantship may take a maximum of nine (9) (hours and a minimum of six hours of course work per semester.
+During each summer term, the student may take a maximum of four (4) hours and a minimum of three (3) hours.
+Total tuition waivers for a graduate assistant may not exceed 18 hours for one academic year.
+Exceptions may be made upon the approval of the appropriate program director and the Graduate College Dean.
 A student may have a maximum appointment of 50 percent (20 hours a week) except in the summer when he/she can receive a 100 percent appointment.
 A student may not hold more than one graduate assistantship at any given time.

-A student may have a graduate assistantship award for four semesters if they meet the Graduate College eligibility guidelines and receive continued departmental approval.
-A student may appeal for one extra semester by providing detailed written justification to the Graduate Dean.
+A student may have a graduate assistantship award for four (4) semesters if they meet the Graduate College eligibility guidelines and receive continued departmental approval.
+A Program Director may appeal for one (1) extra semester by providing detailed written justification to the Graduate Dean.

 All graduate students classified as “out-of-state” must pay out-of-state tuition as shown in the section entitled “Fees and Charges.”